geg-tech/cheapsuit/journal.md

 I wanted to maintain a hardcore-cyberpunk aesthetic, but also incorporate some poker table or casino vibes with it, maybe using art-deco themes due to their similarity with cyberpunk of having sharp and defined lines. <br/>

+but anyways i should work on the actual pcb <br/>

+I'll be using EasyEDA for this project, since KiCad doesn't have many of the symbols/footprints of the components in the guide.